khaled-farahat/khaled-farahat.github.io/src/content/work/Bloggy.md

 ---
 title: Bloggy
-description: A web application that helps users learn about the world around them.
+description: A web application makes you share all your ideas and thoughts with the world.
 publishDate: 2020-07-01
-tags: [web, javascript, react, nodejs, express, mongodb, mongoose, heroku]
+tags: [react, nextjs, tailwindcss, mongodb, javascript]
 img: /work/bloggy.png
-imgAlt: FastReactPizza
+imgAlt: bloggy
 repo: https://github.com/khaled-farahat/bloggy
 ---
 # The Wild Oasis